You can check if a property is in a former coal mining area and order a mining report if it is.

 You can check to see if a wider area is affected by coal mining.

-Search the Gazetteer to see if an area requires a coal mining subsidence claim report.
+Search using the interactive map to see if an area requires a coal mining subsidence claim report.

 You can search for free, but you’ll have to pay for a report.
 Prices start at £25 (plus VAT).